proofcarryingdata/zupass/README.md

 ### Linting

 All the packages and apps are linted using [eslint](https://eslint.org/).
+The linting runs in GitHub Actions, and your branch must pass all the linting rules before it is merged.
+To run the linter locally, you can run the command `yarn lint` in the root of this project to lint all the packages and apps in the repository.
+If you want to run the linter on a particular project or package, navigate to its directory, and execute `yarn lint` from there.

 ## Production Deployment